ullagallu-class/classes-index/docker/day-4.md

 8. `Security & Compliance` – Managing user permissions, securing images, handling secrets, and ensuring compliance (PCI-DSS, HIPAA) requires additional tooling.

+# What is ECS?
+Amazon ECS (Elastic Container Service) is a container orchestration service that helps you run and manage Docker containers on AWS.
+It removes the complexity of running containers by handling deployment, scaling, and networking for you.

 ### Why ECS over plain Docker?
 1. ``Managed Service`` – ECS handles container orchestration, scheduling, and scaling, reducing operational overhead.